GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Effect**: You direct concentrated scent of an unknown nature around you, extending out 1 yard, and directed away from you in a 4 yard cone.
 Everything caught within the area (including yourself) must succeed a [Rflx] or [Fort] save, whichever is lower for that creature, or become incapable of smelling anything at all for a number of minutes equal to the points of failure.
 The DV is equal to the spellcheck result + spell tier.
 A critical failure causes the creature to also be dazed for a number of phases equal to the points of failure as a result of the overwhelming sensation.

-If the caster has a handful of matter (solid,liquid/gaseos) in their hand or a container in their possession when casting the spell, they may have it consumed by the spell to cause the smell generated to be that of the material.
+If the caster has a handful of matter (solid, liquid, or gases) in their hand or a container in their possession when casting the spell, they may have it consumed by the spell to cause the smell generated to be that of the material.
 Regardless, the scent of the spell itself is detectable for a number of hours equal to 2+spell tier.

 A critical success with the spellcheck prevents the caster from blasting themselves with the overwhelming scent.